ganrad/openai-api-router/README.md

 - Currently, the Gateway does not secure the exposed API's by means of security tokens or API keys.
 Therefore, it's use should be limited to private virtual network deployments on Azure.
 However, the gateway can be seamlessly integrated behind an application gateway or a firewall appliance (WAF) that offers advanced and robust security capabilities.

 ### Deployment Options
-Deploy the AI Services Gateway in a pre-production environment first and configure the desired features by setting the configuration parameters to appropriate values.
+Deploy the AI Services API Gateway in a pre-production environment first and configure the desired features by setting the configuration parameters to appropriate values.
 The pre-production environment should be as close as possible to an actual production environment.
 Rigorously validate the features of routing, caching, state management, and persistence to confirm their optimal functionality as anticipated.

 The Sections below describe the steps to configure and deploy the Gateway on Azure.
 Although, there are multiple deployment options available on Azure, we will only describe the top two options recommended for production deployments.